translations-com/globallink-tmgmt-drupal8/README.md

 It uses GlobalLink (http://www.translations.com) service for automated translation of the content.

-@todo Expand this readme after feature complition
+@todo Expand this readme after feature completion
 =======